gauniverseorg/ga-docs/docs/Core-Features/Data/Workflows/Service/unassigned.md

 # Unassigned

-WFBs that cannot be assigned to other categories
+WFBs that cannot be assigned to other categories.

 | Name            | Description                                                                                  | Parameters                                                                                                       | Result |
 | --------------- | -------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------- | ------ |